Federal Update: Congress is Failing Our Farmers.

 Hello,

-Please stand with the farmers, ranchers, and organizations in our community.
+We need Rep./Sen. (your member of Congress) to stand with the farmers, ranchers, and organizations in our community.
 You have the power to prevent harm by demanding that USDA releases funding and honors its commitments now!

 A Few Impacts We’ve Heard, So Far…